 In nearly one-third of patients with malignant acanthosis nigricans, the skin changes usually occur before any clinical signs of the malignancy.
 In another one-third of patients, the skin lesions develop at the same time as the presentation of cancer.
 In the remaining patients, the skin features occur after cancer has developed.
 Malignant acanthosis nigricans can appear suddenly and often is associated with intense pruritus.

 The lesions of acanthosis nigricans typically occur in areas of skin folds like the groin, axilla, or posterior neck.
 In children, the most common site of acanthosis nigricans is the posterior neck.
 Rarely, acanthosis nigricans may occur on the mucous membranes of the nose, oral cavity, esophagus, or larynx.
 Women also may develop lesions on the nipple.
 Rare cases of acanthosis nigricans have been reported in the conjunctiva.

 Acanthosis nigricans is diagnosed clinically and confirmed with a skin biopsy.
 Blood tests, endoscopy, or x-rays may be required to eliminate diabetes or cancer.
 On biopsy, hyperkeratosis, leukocyte infiltration, epidermal folding, and melanocyte proliferation may be seen.
-The workup focus on ruling out a malignancy.
-Since the vast majority of cases are associated with insulin resistance and/or obesity, screening for diabetes and measuring hemoglobin glycosylation is recommended.
+The workup focuses on ruling out malignancy.
+Since the vast majority of cases are associated with insulin resistance and/or obesity, screening for diabetes and measuring glycosylated hemoglobin is recommended.